-1332 State Innovation Waiver for Reinsurance - decrease due to the implementation of State of Delaware's 1332 State Innovation Waiver for reinsurance program.
+1332 State Innovation Waiver for Reinsurance - decrease in costs due to the assessment of the State of Delaware's 1332 State Innovation Waiver for reinsurance program.

 Morbidity - The morbidity adjustment reflects multiple changes, including blending of the ACA pool and new members from multiple sources including uninsured and the employer markets.